Common module settings

 Exec

 The mandatory Exec directive takes one or more NXLog Agent statements.
-This is the code being scheduled.
+This is the code which is actually being scheduled.
 Multiple Exec directives can be specified within one Schedule block.
 See the module-level Exec directive, this behaves the same.
 Note that it is not possible to use fields in statements here because execution is not triggered by log messages.

 First